Morgan Lake: 2022–present

 In 2022, she won the British title again, finished fourth in the Birmingham Commonwealth Games and seventh at the European Championships in Munich.

 On 4 February 2023, Lake broke the British indoor high jump record with a clearance of 1.99 metres in Hustopeče, Czech Republic.

 After winning the high jump gold medal at the 2024 British Athletics Championships, Lake was subsequently named in the Great Britain team for the 2024 Summer Olympics.
 She failed to qualify for the final at the Games in Paris with a best clearance of 1.88 metres which was 4 cm short of the height required to get through.

 On 19 July 2025, she won the high jump at the London Diamond League Meeting with a clearance of 1.96 metres.
-Lake then won a ninth consecutive British outdoor title at the 2025 UK Athletics Championships.
+Lake then won her tenth consecutive British outdoor title at the 2025 UK Athletics Championships.

 Lake set a new British record by clearing 2.00 metres at the first attempt as she finished third at the Diamond League final in Zurich on 27 August 2025.